 To summarize, changeID is an identifier for a time in the past.
 It should be a changeId string saved at the time when a pre-backup snapshot was taken.
 If a previous ChangeId does exist, then QueryChangedDiskAreas returns the disk sectors that changed since the new ChangeId was collected.
-Table 7-3 shows the algorithm.
+Table 7-3.
+Use of Change ID for Changed Block Tracking shows the algorithm.